abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ### Chapter 1: Reliable, Scalable, and Maintainable Applications

-* Many applications are data-intensive and not compute intensive, meaning the biggest problems are usually the amount of data, the complexity of data, and the speed at which it is changing.
+* Many `applications are data-intensive and not compute intensive`, meaning the biggest problems are usually the amount of data, the complexity of data, and the speed at which it is changing.

 #### Thinking About Data Systems